vectorlink-ai/entity-resolution-tutorial/RecordMatch.md

 ## Learning a Classifier

 Now that we have an indexed field we can proceed with the problem of learning a classifier.
-We use logistic regression as we have a two class problem.
+We use [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) as we have a two class problem.
 Essentially we have to say whether a record pair matches, or doesn't.

-Since we have multiple fields, we want to learn a classifier which can learn weights which can be used to maximise our successful classification.
+Since we have [multiple fields](https://en.wikipedia.org/wiki/Logistic_regression#Multiple_explanatory_variables), we want to learn a classifier which can learn weights for each feature which can be used to maximise our successful classification.
 We do this by using a linear combination of the distances with weights in a vector $`\vec{\beta}`$, and then applying a sigmoid ($`\sigma`$).

 ![image](./images/logistic-curve.png)